 Ole Harms, the CEO of MOIA announced today that their plan of expanding the service and fleet will take around one million cars off the road.
 He noted that they are working on other ideas and technologies but didn’t go into additional details.
 Although, he stated that the company can create a profitable business model that won’t even require autonomous driving.

-As long as pricing is concerned, Harms disclosed that they are going over various pricing schemes before finalizing and that they wouldn’t want to underprice the transport system.
+As far as pricing is concerned, Harms disclosed that they are going over various pricing schemes before finalizing and wouldn’t want to underprice the transport system.

 We are on the toe to serve you hot on anything new regarding MOIA’s debut in the automotive industry like the model name, pricing, and more.
 Tell us in comments what else would you like to know, and share your views on what do you think of this technological newness.